-9/13/1 Where safety glasses are required by the Employer, the Employer will provide such glasses.
+9/13/1 If the employer requires the purchase of safety glasses and/or safety sunglasses for the performance of assigned duties, the employer shall reimburse the employee for such expense including the cost of any eye examination required for such purposes and not covered by any health insurance program.
+Reimbursement for eye examinations under this provision shall not exceed one per fiscal year Where safety glasses are required by the Employer, the Employer will provide such glasses.
 In addition, if eye examinations for safety glasses are necessary, the Employer will pay the entire cost of one examination during the life of this contract.